Initial Professional Engineering (PE) License

 INITIAL LICENSURE application consideration

-Upcoming deadlines for the submission of INITIAL LICENSURE application packets
+Upcoming deadlines for submitting INITIAL LICENSURE application packets

 Following board member deliberation and vote of approval, successful applicants will be notified of conditional approval for professional licensure.

-To complete the licensure process, the conditionally approved applicant must pass a short open-book take-home examination on chapter 625 of Nevada Revised Statutes and Nevada Administrative Code relating to the regulations and code of conduct of the Board.
+To complete the licensure process, the conditionally approved applicant must pass a short open-book take-home examination on chapter 625 of Nevada Revised Statutes and Nevada Administrative Code relating to the regulations and code of conduct.
 The passing grade for this exam is a minimum of 80%.

 After passing the take-home exam, the applicant pays a prorated license fee to align with the appropriate biennial renewal period.